International Number (Toll Free):

 Photo Credit: Andrew Mason

-Likely the most famous film on our list, District 9 (2009) saw international praise for its mixture of comic-relief and deep-seated political themes.
+Likely the most famous film on our list, District 9 (2009) saw international praise.
+This was mostly for its mixture of comic-relief and deep-seated political themes.
 The film creates a parallel of downtown Johannesburg where aliens have invaded the area, causing it to be labelled “district 9”.
 Considering the political history of the country, the film cleverly uses the metaphor of aliens to touch on the way racial lines were drawn during apartheid.
 Ultimately it highlights the ridiculous nature of discrimination, showing audiences that the characters who are attempting to rid the city of the aliens are highly flawed and share more with them than they might think.

 The films featured here only scratch the surface of what African film has to offer.
-These directors have been featured at festivals such as Cannes and Sundance and most continue to make films today.
+These directors featured at festivals such as Cannes and Sundance and most continue to make films today.
 Have a look at some of the international films that were shot in Africa.

 Featured Image: Simon Watson